privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 3. **Hash DG1** and compare to the hash in SOD
 4. **Extract birth date** from the now-verified DG1

-This way, a modified app **cannot** forge a valid passport proof - it would need to forge the passport's cryptographic signatures, which is infeasible.
+This way, a modified app **cannot** forge a valid passport proof.
+It would need to forge the passport's cryptographic signatures, which is infeasible.

 ### The tradeoff: privacy vs security